HerryTech/Machine-Learning-Projects/README.md

-# 🚀 Machine Learning Projects Repository
+# 🚀 Machine Learning Projects

 Welcome to the **Machine Learning Projects** repository.
 This repository contains various machine learning projects that showcase different techniques, models, and datasets for solving real-world problems.